OpenBB-finance/OpenBB/website/content/sdk/reference/stocks/fa/income.md

 ---
 title: income
-description: This page is a detailed guide on how to use the 'income' function provided by OpenBBTerminal.
+description: "This page is a detailed guide on how to use the 'income' function provided" by OpenBBTerminal.
 This function fetches income statements for a given stock symbol from selected data sources like YahooFinance or AlphaVantage.
 keywords: